ESG Questionnaire Response - Ninety One

 19. Do you use an external proxy voting service such as ISS or Glass Lewis?
 If yes, please specify.

-Yes, we use an external proxy research and vote execution service provided by Institutional Shareholder Services (ISS).
+Yes.
+We use an external proxy research and vote execution service provided by Institutional Shareholder Services (ISS) to produce tailored reports.
 ISS provide us with a service through which they deliver both their benchmark research and Ninety One鈥檚 custom policy research.
-Once a unanimous decision is made, we submit our vote directly onto the ISS online voting platform.
-As standard, ISS receives the instructions from Ninety One and processes these with the different local sub-custodians.
+Ninety One does not outsource the voting decision, as we carry out the decision and execution of the vote in-house using the online voting platform provided by ISS.

 20. If the answer to the previous question is no, please describe your proxy voting guidelines.